jayli/koa-stream-await-call-error/README.md

 There are some abnormal behavior when using stream with koa2 if you are not careful.

 For example.
 When I want to print some messages one by one with a timmer.
-The following code does not work correctly as your wish.
+The following code does not work exactly as your wish.

     router.get('/wtf_with_await',async (ctx)=>{
       var stream = ctx.body = new Readable();